Methylprednisolone: Central nervous system

 There is minimal clinical diagnostic criteria to define the psychic adverse effects (PAE) associated with methylprednisolone use in patients with systemic lupus erythematosus (SLE).
 The prevalence varies from 1.3 to 62% of adult treated patients.
-The type and severity of neuropsychiatric symptoms also varies significantly between patients, with 33% of patients reporting mild to moderate PAE and 5-10% reporting severe PAE.
+The type and severity of neuropsychiatric symptoms also varies significantly between patients, with 33% of patients reporting mild to moderate PAE and 5–10% reporting severe PAE.
 Methylprednisolone dose and duration have been implicated in PAE development.
 20 mg/day of prednisone (16 mg/day of methylprednisolone) is the threshold dosage for PAE development agreed upon by many studies.
 Short-term pulse IV therapy at high doses is associated with rapid onset of manic and hypomanic symptoms, whereas long-term therapy gives rise to depressive symptoms (suicide attempts infrequent).
 PAE are reversible with treatment reduction or discontinuation.

 Metabolic and endocrine

-Iatrogenic Cushing's Syndrome is a direct complication of glucocorticoid therapy, and the most common cause of exogenous Cushing's Syndrome.
-Clinical features of Cushing's Syndrome are inclusive of many adverse effects in glucocorticoid therapy.
+Iatrogenic Cushing's syndrome is a direct complication of glucocorticoid therapy, and the most common cause of exogenous Cushing's syndrome.
+Clinical features of Cushing's syndrome are inclusive of many adverse effects in glucocorticoid therapy.
 Traditional symptoms include weight gain, myopathy, osteoporosis, increased risk of infection, hypertension, and psychological effects.
 Fat deposition is centralized on the trunk, in between shoulders ("buffalo hump"), and on the face ("moon face").
-Patient education and provider monitoring is the first step in recognizing and diagnosing Iatrogenic Cushing's Syndrome.
-Exogenous glucocorticoids suppress adrenocorticotropic hormone (ATCH) production, which can be verified by AM biochemical analysis.
+Patient education and provider monitoring is the first step in recognizing and diagnosing Iatrogenic Cushing's syndrome.
+Exogenous glucocorticoids suppress adrenocorticotropic hormone (ACTH) production, which can be verified by AM biochemical analysis.
 The onset of side effects varies; neuropsychiatric symptoms can arise within a few hours, while osteoporosis takes months to develop.

 The metabolic effects of taking methylprednisolone involve the continuous breakdown of proteins for gluconeogenesis increasing the necessity for insulin.
 This results in hyperlipidemia, weight gain, and myopathy that may prompt a patient to cease treatment.